timeteam/timeteam.github.io/_posts/Non_fiction/2017-05-27-what-we-cannot-know.md

 Edge 2 is about fundamental particles and whether matter is infiintely divisible.

 Edge 3 is about quantum theory and perhaps what is reality.
-Thus **Einstein**:
+Thus **Einstein**
 > I don’t demand that theory corresponds to reality ...
 All I’m concerned with is that the theory should predict the results of measurement

 Edge 4